balaji1974/kafkastreams/README.md

 ## Key Changing APIs is not preferred as it will cause data to shuffle sort which is an expensive operation
 map(), flatMap(), transform(), groupBy()

 ## Time Schematics
 Event Time - The time when the event was produced (Custom Timestamp extractor must be used for this)
 Ingestion Time - The time when the record reached the broker (this can be got by setting the flag message.timestamp.type=LogAppendTime) (Extractor that can be used - FailOnInvalidTimestamp, LogAndSkipOnInvalidTimestamp, UsePreviousTimeOnInvalidTimestamp)
 Processing Time - The time the message was processed by the broker (Extractor to use - WallclockTimestampExtractor)

+## Windowing
+Tumbiling window - Fixed interval and no overlap
+Hopping window - Fixed interval and overlap
+Session Windows - No fixed interval, based on user sessions

+## Joins
+KStream - KStream (Inner, Left, Right, Outer) - Windowed - Result will be KStream
+KTable - KTable (Inner, Left, Right, Outer) - Non-Windowed  - Result will be KTable
+KStream - KTable (Inner, Left, Outer) - Non-Windowed - Result will be KStream
+KStream - GlobalKTable (Inner, Left) - Non-Windowed - Result will be KStream

+### Pre-conditions for joins:
+KStream / KTable must have a valid key (except for KStream - GlobalKTable joins)
+All topics must have the same number of partitions
+Data in the topics must be co-partitioned (except for KStream - GlobalKTable joins)
+KStream must be on the left side of the join

 ### 1) Stream-Listener (Project: stream-listener) - Using KStreams